 Although it might seem tempting to jump in the trend and to use location-based marketing campaign immediately, it is crucial to do your homework first - make some research and craft a well-planned strategy before implementing new features to your marketing efforts.
 Here is a definite step-by-step guide with some tips to help you make the most out of local-based ads:

 Step 1.
 Do your research and make a plan

 - Recent - once the location data was gathered, it goes to the ad servers and data management tools and services.
-The shorter this path is, the bigger are your chances to get the most recent data and tailor relevant ads.
+The shorter this path is, the bigger are your chances to get the most recent location data and tailor relevant ads.

-Consider how your customers could benefit from your offers and what they would see as the most important part of it.
+Consider how your customers could benefit from your offers and what they would see as the most important part about it.
 Then, mark out the best place and time to target the users, as well as the radius of the targeted area.
 If you can get access to their search and other behavioral data, analyze it to create personalized messages.

-- Plan your campaign details - what type of technologies do you want to use and how will it help reach your business goals?
-Select one or multiple channels and think about what kind of messages would work best for each.
+Plan your location-based marketing campaign - what type of technologies do you want to use and how will it help reach your business goals?
+Select one or multiple channels and think on what kind of messages would work best for each.
 Choose appropriate digital ad formats for each channel and make sure you’ll be able to deliver quality content at every stage of your campaign.

 Step 2.
 Come up with personalized messages and creatives

 The importance of ad creatives is hard to overestimate, as they usually define whether you manage to catch users’ attention and make them your loyal customers.
 There are many things to work on while creating your perfect message, but some are especially important:

 Remember that some formats work better with certain channels, while some perform well for specific business goals.
 Consider your needs and budget while planning a location-based marketing campaign.